 Please help minimize the spread of illness among our students.
-If your child has any infectious illness (cold or fever, chicken pox, diarrhea, strep throat, conjunctivitis, etc.) keep them home and contact the office so we can alert our other families.
-Children who are sick should not be at school.
-If a child is not well enough to play outdoors and interact actively with other children, the child is too sick to come to school.
+If your child has any infectious illness (cold or fever, chicken pox, diarrhea, strep throat, conjunctivitis, etc.) keep them home and contact the office so we can alert families.
+Students who are sick should not be at school.
+If a child is not well enough to play outdoors and interact actively with peers, the child is too sick to come to school.

-A child at school who is not feeling well or who has a contagious rash or ailment such as "pink eye" will be sent home.
-When a child becomes ill at school, parents/guardians will be called.
-If parents/guardians cannot be reached, the family's emergency contacts will be called to pick up the child.
+A student at school who is not feeling well or who has a contagious rash or ailment such as "pink eye" will be sent home.
+When a student becomes ill at school, parents/guardians will be called.
+If parents/guardians cannot be reached, the family's emergency contacts will be called to pick up the student.

-If your child is going to be absent or is ill, please submit a Student Absence Form before 9 a.m.
+If your child is going to be absent or is ill, please submit an absence form via the Student Portal hosted by SchoolCues (which can be located under "Permission Forms") before 9 a.m.

 The following is a list of symptoms to guide you in deciding whether your child should be sent to school.
-Do not send your child to school on days when any of the following symptoms are present or were present the night before: Fever (temperature over 100.4 °F) Rash Persistent cough Discharge of discolored or profuse amounts of mucus from the nose Earache Diarrhea Impetigo Pink eye Vomiting Sore throat Live head lice or nits
+Do not send your child to school on days when any of the following symptoms are present or were present the night before:

+Fever (temperature over 100.4 °F)

+Rash

+Persistent cough

+Discharge of discolored or profuse amounts of mucus from the nose

+Earache

+Diarrhea

+Impetigo

+Pink eye

+Vomiting

+Sore throat

+Live head lice or nits